Table of contents

 Accepting payments tableside can help your servers stay more organized and focused on their core task, which is delivering excellent customer service.
 This is because they can process orders more accurately, make fewer trips to the POS to process payments, and turn tables faster.
 Plus, they are also likely to receive higher tips.
 Ultimately, when your workers make the most efficient use of their time, they are more likely to feel satisfied with their jobs and may be less likely to quit.

 If you’re considering tableside ordering for your restaurant, here are a few ways to improve the experience for your customers while increasing efficiency for your business.

 Ways to create a better tableside payment experience for your customers

 Invest in the right tableside device

-Your handheld device is the hub of your tableside ordering experience, so it’s crucial to choose the device that best fits your business needs.
-For example, if you need to accept multiple payment options, such as gift cards, cash payments, cards and mobile payments, then choose a device like Square Terminal that supports those options.
+Your handheld device is the star of your tableside ordering experience, so it’s crucial to choose a device that best fits your business needs.
+For example, if you need to accept multiple ordering options, such as gift cards, cash payments, chip or magstripe-only cards, then you should choose a device like Square Terminal that supports those options without an additional fee.

 Train staff properly